 3 Keys to a Referral Program That Generates Results

 The goal is to create a referral program that resonates with what your customers care about and avoids what they don’t.

 A good referral program is usually best designed by a marketing team that understands your business and client base and verified with the legal team to ensure everything is above the board.

 When designing a referral program there are many elements to consider, but here the 3 of the main ones:

-You might think that a cash incentive would be strongest way to do this, but a study by the University of Chicago actually found that cash incentives were 24% less effective than non cash based incentives.
+You might think that a cash incentive would be the strongest way to do this, but a study by the University of Chicago actually found that cash incentives were 24% less effective than non cash-based incentives.

 Consider offering alternative incentives such as discounts, vouchers for business service or loyalty program style rewards like free hotel stays, meals, and gifts.